 #2.
 If the alternator cannot charge the battery faster than the car audio system requires.

 #3.
 The amplifier has a faulty ground connection or loose wiring.

 #4.
 The amp is connected straight to the battery without a remote wire going to the stereo.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

 Tip: Factory car batteries are not always designed to handle powerful amplifiers.
-If you want to maximize your car audio system’s performance, check out the best car batteries and charging accessories on Amazon.com now.
+To maximize your car audio system’s performance, check out the best car batteries and charging accessories on Amazon.com.

 The role of the battery in a car is to start an engine, and when the engine does not run, the battery supplies electricity to AC, lights, radio, and other car equipment.

-Cars can run without batteries if they have a strong alternator to support all electrical equipment.
+Modern cars can run without batteries if they have a solid alternator to support all electrical equipment.